 The point is that the tips below are time-tested ways to build a cooperative team.
 If the trust is high and conflicts are low, these tips should work very effectively.
 So, if you find some members of your team to not be as cooperative, it might be that something has happened to move them to a lower level in Maslow’s Hierarchy.

-7 Valuable Ways to Build a Cooperative and Effective Team
+7 Valuable Ways to Build Team Cooperation and Team Collaboration.

 - Acknowledge the Importance of Other People.

 - Ask questions Instead of Giving Orders

 - Show Gratitude When Others Cooperate with You.